Winter Term Program

 Bethel, Maine 04217

-April 15 – Application Deadline
+April 15 – Application Priority Deadline

-June 1 – Decision letters are mailed
+May 1 – Decision letters start being mailed

 Coach Simard brings a versatile coaching perspective to Gould, having worked with gifted athletes of all ages, from the junior development level to Division I collegiate level to placement on the U.S. Ski Team.
 During his eight-year tenure as Head Coach for the University of New Hampshire’s Division I Women’s Alpine Team, he coached the Wildcat Women to an NCAA National Giant Slalom Championship in 2006 and the entire Alpine Team to a second-place overall finish that same year.
 His athletes also attained an impressive 19 All-American Award honors as well as placements to the U.S. Ski Team.